NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 `git submodule update --init --recursive`

+If necessary, you may also go to a submodule's github repo to obtain the latest version.

 # Setting Up the Environment

 For setting up the build and computation environment, we refer the users to our documentation chapter [DEPENDENCIES.md](DEPENDENCIES.md) for details.
 Basically, you will need to have access to C/C++ compiler, MPI, Boost, NetCDF, Cmake, SQLite3.
 Some of them may already be on your system.
 Otherwise, you have to install your own version.
 There are also some required software packages that come with `ngen` as submodules, such as `pybind11`, and `iso_c_fortran_bmi`.